DAY 1: JHB – BUSH LODGE

 DAY 11 – 12: WILD COAST

 Setting off early, we pass through the outskirts of Durban this morning and follow the coast south into an area that can only be described as one of the highlights of the tour – The Wild Coast.
 Having formerly been an independent homeland, there has been little development in this area resulting in endless unspoiled beaches, natural estuaries, rolling grassland, and a tapestry of traditional Xhosa villages.
 We will spend two nights at a remote GREENFIRE LODGE and will spend a full day exploring this rugged but stunningly beautiful area.
 Our guide will take us on an extended hike along this stretch of coastline that offers some of the best hiking routes in the country.
-Guests will also have the option to relax on the secluded beach in front of the lodge or to go and swim in a nearby waterfall.
+Guests will also have time to relax on the secluded beach in front of the lodge or to go and swim in a nearby waterfall.

 Meals: B L D; B L D